How To Prepare A Contingency Plan

-Do you include a section in your IT project plan that says “Plan B?”
+Do you include a section in your plan that says “Plan B?”
 Of course not!
 Ideally, you won’t have to implement Plan B. But, in the event that things do go wrong, Plan B is something you carry around with you in your back pocket to pull out later, if it becomes apparent you need to buy some time.
-Here are three ways you can incorporate a backup plan into the IT project planning system.
+Here are three ways you can incorporate a backup plan into project.

 1. Add More Time to the Plan